 The main tasks of the 2018 activities regarded:

 - design and manufacture of one level molds

-- sintering study and testing
+- sintering study and dimensional analysis

 The expected results foreseen in 2018 were targeted.
 Samples with density more than 7.40 g/cc are routinely produced by DWL using the studied lubricant.